Sustainability Management in Governance & Economic Dimension

 Code of Business Conduct: Guidelines for Dealing with Customers

 To comprehensively and precisely meet customer needs, the Group has incorporated guidelines for interacting with customers as part of its Code of Business Conduct.
 This is communicated to all employees and relevant parties, and regular knowledge assessments are conducted.
-The Group's Code of Business Conduct was initially implemented in December 2009 and was last reviewed and revised in 2024.
-The guidelines for customer interaction within the Code of Business Conduct include:
+The Group's Code of Business Conduct was initially implemented in December 2009 and was last reviewed and revised in 2025.

 TTA